-First of all I want to say that design is important and innovation should play an important role.
+First of all, I want to say that design is important and innovation should play an important role.
 But is only innovative design the future or is there more to it?
-Well, innovation is usually about technique, software, production methodes, materials and function.
+Well, innovation is usually about technique, software, production methods, materials, and function.
 Again, all very important aspects.
-And together with sustainability it seems like things are great.
+And together with sustainability, it seems like things are great.

-There’s only one major aspect that is overlooked by many designers and design academies and that’s ’upcyling’.
+There’s only one major aspect that is overlooked by many designers and design academies and that’s ’upcycling’.

 What is upcycling?

 For those of you who aren’t familiar with the term upcycling: It’s the process of transforming waste materials/objects, useless, or unwanted products into new products and/or materials of better quality, with a different function and often with better environmental value.

 Eking It Out | Photo © Rupert Herring

 The term upcycling was introduced in 1994 by Reiner Pilz in an interview with Thornton Kay.
 A few years later in 1999, Gunter Pauli and Johannes F. Hartkemeyer published a book with the title ’Upcycling’.
 The concept was later incorporated by William McDonough and Michael Braungart in their 2002 book Cradle to Cradle: Remaking the Way We Make Things. (followed by The Upcycle in 2013).
 The writers, according to Wikipedia, state that the goal of upcycling is to prevent wasting potentially useful materials by making use of existing ones.
 This reduces the consumption of new raw materials when creating new products.
 Reducing the use of new raw materials can result in a reduction of energy usage, air pollution, water pollution, and even greenhouse gas emissions.

 The difference with recycling